Lab Session 1: Introduction to Microcontroller Programming¶

 Compile and upload the

-You can press the Upload (in red) button to compile and load the program to the device.
-Note that the button on the left (Verify - in green) compiles the program but doesn't upload it to the device.
+You can press the Upload button (red) to compile and upload the program to the device.
+Note that the Verify button (green) compiles the program but does not upload it.

 Additional resources

-Here you can find more documentation about some of the basic functions of M5Core2.
+You can find more documentation about some of the basic functions of the M5Core2 here.

 Pinout and Important Notes Below is the M5Core2 pinout.
 The pins marked in red are the ones we will use in the exercises.